gollum/gollum/README.md

 single namespace for page names, so all page files should have globally unique names regardless of where there are located in the repository.

-CSS and JavaScript (.css and .js) files are automatically detected and injected into page files that live at the same directory level or lower.
-This allows you to easily apply CSS and JS to specific sets of pages.

 ## WIKI LINKS